cksystemsteaching/selfie/assignments/introductory-assignments.md

 	+ Arithmetic Logic Unit (ALU)
 		* that does arithmetic operations
 	+ Processor registers
-		* that supply operands (the object or quantity that is operated on
+		* that supply operands, the object or quantity that is operated on
 	+ Control unit
 		* Instruction register
 			- to store the currently executed instruction